 Current projects include using novel approaches based on high gradient strength diffusion tractography and high field strength functional MRI to resolve organizational details of cortical association networks and limbic networks (amygdala, hippocampus).
 The technologies are being developed as part of the NIH Human Connectome Project and involve collaborations with the Harvard Center for Brain Science and Athinoula A. Martinos Center for Biomedical Imaging.

-Using our understanding of the typical human brain as the foundation, we are exploring disturbances in network organization in a range of neuropsychiatric and neurodegenerative illnesses.
+Using our understanding of the typical human brain as the foundation, we are exploring disturbances in network organization in a range of neurodegenerative and neuropsychiatric illnesses.
 Current projects seek to relate disturbances in brain circuitry to symptoms that span traditional diagnostic categories and to determine whether dysfunction can be detected prior to clinical symptoms in individuals at risk for illness.
 Genetic variations that put individuals at risk for illness anchor this work.

-Projects focus on schizophrenia, bipolar disorder, autism, anxiety and depression, and clinically normal older adults who harbor preclinical markers of Alzheimer’s pathology.
+Projects focus on dementia, schizophrenia, bipolar disorder, autism, anxiety and depression, and clinically normal older adults who harbor preclinical markers of Alzheimer’s pathology.
 This work is conducted in collaboration with the MGH Psychiatric Neuroimaging Research Division, the McLean Psychotic Disorders Division, and the Harvard Aging Brain Study.

 (3) Deep Phenotyping in the Individual (Example Pubs)